conig/msemtools/README.md

     ## 10 TRUE   Grant        13    40    -0.01 (-0.08, 0~ 0.04  -     -     -
     ## 11 TRUE   Fellowship   11    26    -0.20 (-0.28, -~ 0.04  -     -     -

-An indent column can be used to send formatting instuctions to word.
+An indent column can be used to send formatting instructions to word.

 an extra column can help here msemtools::to\_apa